jkillingsworth/jkillingsworth.com/_posts/2019-11-14-hill-climbing-and-cost-functions.md

 {% chart fig-35-optimize-score-B-biases.svg %}

 These two results are different than those found by the hill climbing algorithm.
-For both scoring functions above, I used a numerical root finding method to find the root of the derivative.
-I don't think a closed form solution is possible in either of these two cases.
+For both scoring functions above, I used a numerical root-finding method to find the root of the derivative.
+I don't think a closed-form solution is possible in either of these two cases.
 This approach to finding the optimal values may not work if the scoring function is not differentiable at all points that fall within the lower and upper bound.

 ## Next Steps